The 5 best roads to drive in Europe

 Transfagarasan Highway (Romania)

-The Transfagarasan Highway doesn’t have any motorsport heritage to its name, but it is one of the most challenging and historical (not to mention stunning) roads in Eastern Europe.
+The Transfagarasan Highway (also known as the DN7C) is one of the most challenging and historical (not to mention stunning) roads in Europe.

 Its nickname of ‘Ceausescu’s Folly’ provides a hint of this road’s infamous past.
 It’s the creation of Nicolae Ceausescu, the head of Romania from 1965 until his execution in 1989.